Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Introduction

 The organization of the paper is as follows.
-In Sect.~\ref{sect:formalism}, the salient features of a quantum computing platform are reviewed.
-These include the choice of the oscillator basis and its parameters, the VQE algorithm, and the mapping of the deuteron Hamiltonian to the qubit basis.
-The interaction is discussed briefly in Sect.~\ref{sect:interaction}.
-The results and their connection to the RG evolution are presented in Sect.~\ref{sect:results}.
-Section~\ref{sect:concl} contains a summary and suggestions for possible extensions of this work.
+In Sec.~\ref{sect:formalism}, we briefly review the HO basis and its parameters, the VQE algorithm, the mapping of the deuteron Hamiltonian to the qubit basis, as well as the interaction used for this calculation.
+The results and their dependence on the SRG evolution are presented in Sec.~\ref{sect:results}.
+Section~\ref{sect:concl} contains a summary of our investigations, and suggestions for possible extensions of this work.
+Details augmenting the main text are given in the Appendices.